A Parent’s Guide to Candid Photos

 Tip 9 - Aperture Priority is a great starting point

-If you are interested in taking photos with a DSLR or mirrorless camera, but don’t know how to maneuver all the settings, or if you have only been using auto mode, you will soon improve your photography skills by starting out with aperture priority.
+If you are interested in taking photos with a mirrorless (or DSLR) camera, but don’t know how to maneuver all the settings, or if you have only been using auto mode, you will soon improve your photography skills by starting out with aperture priority.

 Tip 10 - How To Shoot In Full Manual Mode